-The PSHE and assembly programme actively engage guest speakers from Compass, Warwickshire Police and Driving Ambitions, Ambulance Services, Loud Mouth and Fire Services, looking at drug and alcohol awareness, hate crime and knife crime, road safety, CPR to restart a heart, relationships and mental health, and fire safety.
+The HART and assembly programmes actively engage guest speakers from Compass, Warwickshire Police and Driving Ambitions, Ambulance Services, Loud Mouth and Fire Services, looking at drug and alcohol awareness, hate crime and knife crime, road safety, CPR to restart a heart, relationships and mental health, and fire safety.
 As well as visits about careers and university from employers and university staff.
-The sex and relationships programme is designed and delivered by the PSHE team for pupils across all years as age appropriate.
+The sex and relationships programme is designed and delivered to pupils across all years as age appropriate.
 Pupils learn about how to keep themselves safe on-line through assemblies delivered to all year groups on cyber safety by the head of computing.

 The school promotes equality of opportunities through discrete lessons, assemblies and Diversity days.
 Pupils learn about differences in cultural, religious and ethnic groups and respect other beliefs and views.
-Our school is well represented at our Trust Equality and Diversity group and it supports some of the work we do in school.

-The school, with support from the Trust Career Adviser and the Trust lead, is fully compliant with Gatsby Benchmarks and puts significant time, resources and expertise into Career development.
+In December 2022 we received the National Quality in Careers Standard and the Ixion Gold award for our Careers Programme.
 All pupils have career interviews in Year 11 and SEND pupils and vulnerable pupils in Year 10 and 11 have more contact with the Career advisor.
 The careers education, information and guidance programme has been led by a senior teacher at school with support from the CEIAG lead across the Trust.
 Pupils in all years have access to a range of opportunities to support them to understand their options and make informed choices about their future.
 The careers programme develops over the five years to support pupils at each stage and includes mock interviews, individual careers interviews and joint interviews with parents as needed.
 As a result, our NEET is less than 1%.